-The founder of the YMCA was George Williams was born in 1821 on an English farm in Dulverton, Someset.
+George Williams was born in 1821, on an English farm in Dulverton, Someset.

-Baptized into the Church of England, he described himself growing up to be "a careless, thoughtless, godless, swearing young fellow."
+Baptized Anglican, he described himself as "a careless, thoughtless, godless, swearing young fellow."

-As a result, his family sent him away to apprentice at a draper's shop in Bridgwater.
+As a result, his family sent him away to the town of Bridgwater to apprentice at a draper's shop - a type of department store.

 In 1837, Williams converted to Congregationalism and became an active member of the Zion Congregational Church.